danielbodnar/awesome-stars/README.md

 ## markdown

+- [klaytonfaria/markdown-json](https://github.com/klaytonfaria/markdown-json) - Markdown to json has yaml support and converts your markdown files to json so you can use them as a static api.
+- [observablehq/framework](https://github.com/observablehq/framework) - A static site generator for data apps, dashboards, reports, and more.
+Observable Framework combines JavaScript on the front-end for interactive graphics with any language on the back-end for data anal
 - [jxnblk/ok-mdx](https://github.com/jxnblk/ok-mdx) - Browser-based MDX editor
 - [nuxtlabs/studio-module](https://github.com/nuxtlabs/studio-module) - Edit Nuxt Content website with a visual editor, in produciton.
 - [nuxtlabs/vscode-mdc](https://github.com/nuxtlabs/vscode-mdc) - Provides syntax highlighting and colon matching for MDC (Markdown Components) files for Nuxt Content.